koalapunk/koalapunk/README.md

 Hi!
 This is my personal github repo.
 And here's what you can expect:
-Linguistics related pojects (Recognition & Synthesis) 👄
+Linguistics related projects (Recognition & Synthesis) 👄
 Random artsy projects (this may include visual art and music) 🎨
 Getting into programming games 🎮
 And perhaps poetry-related things 📖